National Security Agency: Thailand

 Thailand is a "3rd party partner" of the NSA along with nine other nations.
 These are non-English-speaking countries that have made security agreements for the exchange of SIGINT raw material and end product reports.
 Thailand is the site of at least two US SIGINT collection stations.
 One is at the US Embassy in Bangkok, an NSA-CIA Joint Special Collection Service (JSCS) unit.
 It presumably eavesdrops on foreign consulates, embassies, governmental communications, and other targets of opportunity.

 The second installation is a FORNSAT (foreign satellite interception) station in the Thai city of Khon Kaen.
 It is codenamed INDRA, but has also been referred to as LEMONWOOD.
 The station is approximately 40 ha in size and consists of a large 3,700–4,600 m^{2} (40,000–50,000 ft^{2}) operations building on the west side of the ops compound and four radome-enclosed parabolic antennas.
 Possibly two of the radome-enclosed antennas are used for SATCOM intercept and two antennas are used for relaying the intercepted material back to the NSA.
 There is also a PUSHER-type circularly-disposed antenna array (CDAA) just north of the ops compound.
 NSA activated Khon Kaen in October 1979.
-Its mission was to eavesdrop on the radio traffic of Chinese army and air force units in southern China, especially in and around the city of Kunming in Yunnan Province.
+Its mission was to eavesdrop on the radio traffic of Chinese army and air force units in southern China, especially in and around the city of Kunming in Yunnan.
 In the late 1970s, the base consisted only of a small CDAA antenna array that was remote-controlled via satellite from the NSA listening post at Kunia, Hawaii, and a small force of civilian contractors from Bendix Field Engineering Corp. whose job it was to keep the antenna array and satellite relay facilities up and running 24/7.
 According to the papers of the late General William Odom, the INDRA facility was upgraded in 1986 with a new British-made PUSHER CDAA antenna as part of an overall upgrade of NSA and Thai SIGINT facilities whose objective was to spy on the neighboring communist nations of Vietnam, Laos, and Cambodia.
 The base fell into disrepair in the 1990s as China and Vietnam became more friendly towards the US, and by 2002 archived satellite imagery showed that the PUSHER CDAA antenna had been torn down, perhaps indicating that the base had been closed.
 At some point in the period since 9/11, the Khon Kaen base was reactivated and expanded to include a sizeable SATCOM intercept mission.
 It is likely that the NSA presence at Khon Kaen is relatively small, and that most of the work is done by civilian contractors.